 Lotus Place provides:

-- a space where reliable connections to others, where their shared experiences of childhood, and the consequences of this, are respected
+- a space for reliable connections to others, where shared experiences of childhood, and the consequences of this, are respected

 - a gateway to government and community services.

 What are our values?

 Lotus Place focuses on helping each person to fulfill their potential, and to access justice and healing from the effects of childhood abuse.